Updated December 12, 2024 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Key Takeaways:

 - Hazards of Combustible Dust: Combustible grain dust, prevalent in grain facilities, poses a significant safety and health risk due to its inherent flammability.
-Factors such as fine particulate nature, dust suspension in a confined space, and susceptibility to ignition sources contribute to the potential for grain dust explosions or fire.
+Factors such as fine particulate nature, dust suspension in a confined area, dust clouds, and susceptibility to ignition sources contribute to the potential for dust hazards, grain dust explosions, or fire.

-- Specific Concerns: Grain bins, essential for storing harvested crops, represent a key concern due to the potential for smoldering incidents leading to combustible grain dust accumulation or grain dust explosions.
+- Specific Concerns: Grain bins, essential for storing harvested crops, represent a key concern due to the potential for smoldering incidents leading to combustible grain dust accumulation, dust clouds or grain dust explosions.
 Equipment used in handling and processing, such as conveyors and dryers, contributes to dust generation and increases the risk of mechanical sparks, elevating the hazard level, and grain dust explosions.

 Understanding the Combustible Dust Hazards in the Grain and Agricultural Industries

 In the grain and agriculture industry, the presence of combustible dust represents a significant peril, creating grain dust explosions.
-This fine particulate matter is often a byproduct of processing and handling grains or agricultural materials like wheat flour, grain flour, corn, corn starch, oat flour, barley, and rice, and is inherently combustible, and how grain dust explosions occur.
-The nature of these materials, when finely ground, such as flour, during various processing stages or stored in silos, or a confined space, elevates the risk of grain dust explosions.
+This fine particulate matter is often a byproduct of processing and handling grains or agricultural materials like wheat flour, grain flour, corn, corn starch, oat flour, barley, and rice, and is inherently combustible, and how grain dust explosions and secondary dust explosions occur.
+The nature of these materials, when finely ground, such as flour, during various processing stages or stored in silos, or a confined area, elevates the risk of dust hazards, grain dust explosions, and secondary dust explosions.
 These particles, when suspended in the air in certain concentrations, as a dust cloud, can ignite swiftly when exposed to an ignition source, like electrical wires, triggering grain dust explosions or fires with devastating consequences.
 This dust, composed of organic materials, possesses the potential for rapid combustion when exposed to ignition sources, such as static electricity, setting the stage for combustible grain dust explosions, possible grain dust explosions or fires within a dust bin, feed mills, grain processing facilities, silos, or storage areas.
+In addition, if coal is being used as a power source at an agriculture or food processing facility, then there is also a potential for coal dust explosions from coal dust.
+This situation could create a hybrid mix of combustible material and hazardous materials, and many potential dust explosion hazards, with grain dust and coal dust.

-- Fuel: dust particles from wheat, oats, barley, or other types of grain that are suspended in the air or layers of grain dust in a confined space
+- Fuel: dust particles from wheat, oats, barley, or other types of grain that are suspended in the air or layers of grain dust in a confined area

 - Oxygen: normal oxygen levels and a continuous air supply

-- Confinement: areas of confined space such as grain bins, basement tunnels, bin deck galleries, silos, downspouts, belt conveyors, and enclosed drag conveyors
+- Confinement: areas of confined area such as grain bins, basement tunnels, bin deck galleries, silos, downspouts, belt conveyors, and enclosed drag conveyors

 - Ignition source: short circuits, static electricity, electrical equipment, electrical arc, lit cigarettes or cigarette lighter, overheated bearings, friction, cutting torches or welding devices, grinder sparks, lightning, and so on

-Moreover, the confined spaces inherent in grain storage facilities and processing plants exacerbate the combustible grain dust explosion hazard.
-Grain silos and grain elevators, the standard equipment of the industry, provide an enclosed or confined space environment where accumulation of combustible dust can occur unnoticed.
+Moreover, the confined areas inherent in grain storage facilities and processing plants exacerbate the combustible grain dust explosion hazard.
+Grain silos and grain elevators, the standard equipment of the industry, provide an enclosed or confined space environment where accumulation of combustible dust can occur unnoticed, catch fire, and create an explosion hazard.
 The combination of combustible dust, and dust particles in a confined space, and potential ignition sources, such as grain elevators, and normal oxygen levels, increases the chance for free grain dust recirculating, and potential grain dust explosions, and poses a considerable safety and health risk to workers, as well as for integrated pest management (IPM) purposes, infrastructure, and surrounding communities.
-Understanding these specific challenges is pivotal for implementing proactive strategies to mitigate the potential hazards posed by combustible dust in the grain and agriculture sectors, preventing grain dust explosion conditions.
+Understanding these specific challenges is pivotal for implementing proactive strategies to mitigate the potential hazards posed by combustible dust in the grain and agriculture sectors, preventing grain dust explosion conditions and secondary dust explosions.

 A picture of the NFPA 61 Guide and the NFPA 61 Standard for the Prevention of Fires and Dust Explosions in Agricultural and Food Processing Facilities